 How to Negotiate Salary for Your Next Career Move

-A salary negotiation is an extremely difficult process, since it is about balancing what you consider your worth and the amount an employer believes they’re able to pay.
-If done properly it can result in positive for both parties, resulting in a higher pay for the employee and greater employees’ engagement in their jobs.
-Here’s how to bargain your salary in confidence.
+Negotiating a salary can be an extremely difficult process, since it is about balancing what you think you’re worth versus what your employer believes they can afford.
+However, if done correctly it can be a positive experience for both sides that results in a higher salary for the employee and a greater engagement of the employee in their job.
+Here’s how you can make your salary negotiation a success.

 Key Takeaways

-- Before you make a salary offer make sure you research market rates as well as industry standards to make sure that your salary proposal is realistic.
+- Before you make a salary offer make sure you research market rates as well as industry standards to ensure that your salary offer is fair.

-- Gather information through networking with colleagues, using websites like LinkedIn Salary and Glassdoor, and contacting professional networks.
+- Gather information through networking with colleagues, using online resources such as LinkedIn Salary and Glassdoor, and reaching out to professional networks.

-- Make a list of talking points ahead the time, including education and certificates, years of relevant experience, results & achievements, unique skill set & abilities, industry expertise, and training potential.
+- Make a list of talking points ahead time, including education and certification, years of relevant experiences, achievements and results with a unique set of skills and capabilities, knowledge of the industry, and potential for training.

-- During the negotiation, be assertive and confident, yet flexible and open.
-Highlight tangible results that you’ve had in your previous roles.
+- In the course of negotiations, you should be confident and clear, but be flexible and open.
+You should highlight tangible results you’ve achieved in your previous roles.

 Do your research